jhansolo33/Surfs_Up/README.md

 # Summary

 - Both June and December show promising temperatures for recreational activities (surfing, ice cream)
-- December's minimum temparature (56 F) indicates that it can be cold enough to discourage outdoor activities, however the similar mean and maximum temperature to June indicates that there is enough fluctuation in the temperature to encourage it on certain days
+- December's minimum temparature (56 F) indicates that it can be cold enough to discourage outdoor activities, however the similar mean and maximum temperature to June indicates that there is enough consistency to encourage opening the surf and ice cream shop.